 NEW!
 Roofing Services Requirements Consumers have the right to cancel a roofing contract within three (3) days after a claim is denied by the insurance company.
 Roofing contractors whose work is covered by insurance will need to include specific language in their contracts to this effect.

 Permits - These are required to be obtained by the contractor and not the homeowner.
 If they insist on you obtaining the permit, or advise that one is not needed or too expensive, this is usually a sign that they are not legal to perform work.
+Permits have been issued in the past during a storm disaster at no cost to encourage the importance of making sure the work is performed right and according to codes.

 Prime and Subcontractors - The one making the offer to the homeowner is considered the prime or general contractor and they are required to be licensed even if they hire a subcontractor to perform the work.
 Subcontractors work under the prime's license, unless, it is electrical, mechanical, plumbing or HVAC work; then both the prime and sub would need to be licensed as required by local and state law.
+Many prime contractors will categorize their employees as "subs" to get out of providing workers' compensation insurance or paying taxes.
+This type of violation may be reported to the Department of Labor and Workforce Development.

 You may check the complaint history of a contractor by contacting our office.
 The Board may take disciplinary action for law violations and these cases are posted online.
 Complaint cases with an "OPEN" status (those still under investigation) are not listed on the website, as well as dismissed complaints.